Austin-Online/vigilant-computing-machine/README.md

 -Open a terminal window to the folder and input "npm -install" to acquire the Inquirer npm -Run "node index.js" to initiate the prompt of questions

-A sample video can be found by navigating to /Sample_clip.webm
+A sample video can be found by navigating to /Sample_clip.webm or in the browser [here](https://drive.google.com/file/d/1jvFfAzOBmgiPhGTdaAANe5yy1OlXr8Vq/view?usp=sharing)

 ## Credits
 https://shields.io/badges